 The castle was erected by the knight Payn de Turberville at the end of the 11th or the beginning of the 12th century during the penetration of south-eastern Wales by the Norman conquerors.
 Payn de Turberville was one of the twelve knights accompanying Earl of Gloucester, Robert Fitzhamon in his conquest of Welsh Glamorgan.
-Since he did not receive any territory from his senior in the lands seized from the Welsh, around 1092 he took matters into his own hands and conquered the lands around Coity.
-In the face of the attack, the then Welsh ruler, Morgan ap Meurig, not feeling strong enough to fight, offered to marry Norman’s daughter.
-Payn accepted the offer and became Lord of Coity.
+According to a later tradition, as he did not receive any territory from his senior in the lands seized by the Welsh, around 1092 he was to take action and conquer the lands around Coity.
+In the face of the attack, the then Welsh ruler, Morgan ap Meurig, not feeling strong enough to fight, was to offer to return his daughter to Norman.
+According to unconfirmed record, Payn accepted the offer, becoming Lord of Coity thanks to his marriage.

 Around 1180, the castle was rebuilt from timber to stone by another heir of Coity, Gilbert de Turberville.
 Over the next two centuries, during which the Turberville family remained the owners of Coity, the castle underwent further improvements and expansion.
 The Turbervill male’s line ended in 1384, as a result of which the lordship and the castle passed to Sir Lawrence Berkerolles.
 He made further modernization, thanks to which the stronghold resisted sieges during the Welsh rebellion of Owain Glyndŵr in 1404 and 1405.
 Despite the repel of the attackers, the castle was seriously damaged and remained in poor condition until Lawrence’s death in 1411.
 Ownership of the property then became the object of a dispute between the Margaret de Turberville daughter, Joan Verney and William Gamage, who gathered forces and besieged Joan for a month at Coity Castle.
 King Henry IV ordered the removal of the siege and imprisoned William in the Tower of London.
 He was released in 1413 after the death of the king, and eventually the castle passed into the hands of his family, who made repairs and reconstruction of the destroyed stronghold.